HunorMarton/svg-tutorial/src/content/svg/arc.md

 </div>

 Finally, if we draw an ellipse we can also turn it by an angle.
-We can set this by the 3rd parameter.
+We can set this by the 3rd parameter (`30`).
 What makes things even more twisted, is that our imaginary ellipse is not rotated around its center, because this arc still has to maintain the same start and end points.
+In case we draw a circle, the rotation does not affect the arc.

 <div class="grid-200">